 While many people don’t necessarily hike the 4 mile loop around the base, it is worth a stop to visit while coming in or out of Sedona.

 Broken Arrow Trail

-The trail is 2.5 miles round trip and is considered a moderate hike with some steep inclines and rocky terrain.
+Approximately 2.5 miles round trip, this hike has some steep inclines and rocky terrain..
 The trailhead is located at the Broken Arrow Trailhead, and it offers a challenging and rewarding experience, with great views of Sedona’s red rocks and the surrounding landscape.

 The trail starts off easy, but as you ascend the trail, the incline becomes steeper, and the terrain rockier.
-The trail is well-maintained and offers a variety of landscapes, including red rock formations, a lush riparian area, and a series of ancient Sinagua Indian ruins.
+There is a series of ancient Sinagua Indian ruins on the trail, as well as red rock formations, riparian areas, and a well-maintained trail.
 Along the way, you will also see a variety of wildlife, including lizards, hawks, and deer.

 Red Rock Secret Mountain Wilderness Loop

-The trail is approximately 12.5 miles and is considered a strenuous hike with steep inclines, rocky terrain, and a significant elevation gain.
+There are steep inclines, rocky terrain, and significant elevation gains on the approximately 12.5-mile trail.
 The trailhead is located at the Secret Mountain Trailhead.

 The trail offers a unique and challenging experience, taking you through a variety of landscapes, including red rock formations, a lush riparian area, and a series of ancient Sinagua Indian ruins.